 - What does your company specialize in?
 Meaning, what is your niche?
 For instance, if you sell gift baskets, perhaps you specialize in holiday gift baskets or cheese and fruit gift baskets.

 - Who is your target market audience?
 This entails identifying those attracted to your products and services.
 For example, if you are targeting senior citizens, that's a very well-defined, age-specific audience.

 - What is the tagline for your company?
 What kind of message is your tagline sending to your prospects?
 Not every organization has a tagline, but if you want a tagline, keep it very short.

 - Once you've answered the first six questions, create a personality for your company that clearly represents your products or services.
 Ask, what qualities set you apart from the competition?
 Is the personality of your company innovative, traditional, hands-on, creative, energetic, or sophisticated?

-- Now that you've created a personality (i.e., an identity) it's time to build a relationship with your target market as defined in step five.
+- Now that you've created a personality it's time to build a relationship with your target market.
 How does your personality react to your target market audience?
 What characteristics stand out to your audience?
 Which characteristics and qualities get the attention of potential prospects?

-- Lastly, review the answers to the questions above and create a profile for your brand.
-Describe the personality choosing words you would use when writing your biography or explaining to a colleague why your business is unique.
+- Lastly, create a profile for your brand.
+Describe the personality by choosing words you would use when writing your biography or explaining to a colleague why your business is unique.
 Be creative.